CIX VFR Club Banner

 Some of the spectacular views available when flying light aircraft, whether real world, or in a simulation.
 They reinforce our enthusiasm for this hobby.

-April 2025
+August 2025

 Airfield Updates

-Neville Munro's Airfield datasheets:
+Neville Munro's Airfield datasheets

 Members Online